-When you need to take six friends and all their stuff with you, a big SUV is great.
-As manufacturers are building more EVs and more big SUVs, it only makes sense that there are several exciting 7-passenger electric SUVs on the horizon, like the Rivian electric SUV.
+A big SUV is great when you need to take six friends and all their stuff with you.
+As manufacturers are building more EVs and more big SUVs, it only makes sense that several exciting seven-passenger electric SUVs are on the horizon, like the Rivian electric SUV.
 Today, you can buy a seven-seater all-electric vehicle from Tesla, the Model Y, and several plug-in hybrid SUVs.
-But if those SUVs don’t do it for you, here are five 7-passenger electric SUVs worth waiting for.
+But if those SUVs don’t do it for you, here are five seven-passenger electric SUVs worth waiting for.

 The R1S has been promised for several years but deliveries have been continuously delayed.
 Rivian says deliveries for an R1s ordered today will begin in late 2023.
 The R1S starts at $72,500.

 The Kia EV9 is unique in that it’s trying to take on the largest SUVs, like the GMC Yukon.
 But it’s smaller.
 It’s big inside, but about 16 inches shorter than a GMC Yukon, yet it has a similar amount of interior room and seats seven or eight.
 It should have a range of up to 330 miles and start at about $50,000 and be offered in all-wheel drive.